 Mordecai, driven by his deep concern for Esther's well-being, would walk in front of the court of the harem every day to learn how Esther was faring.
+He clearly understood the risks and dangers of Esther being in the harem, especially given her concealed identity and the unpredictable nature of the royal court.

 Every woman underwent a year-long beautification process.
-The six winter months were spent being anointed with myrrh oil, which warms the limbs, and in the summer months, they were accustomed with perfumes and women's cosmetics.
+This was not just for the sake of their physical appearance, but also to test their overall health and detect any hidden illnesses that may arise in different seasons.
+By testing them throughout the four seasons, they could ensure their beauty was not just skin-deep, but also a reflection of good internal health.
+The six winter months were spent being anointed with myrrh oil, which warms the limbs, and in the summer months, they were accustomed with perfumes and spices for a pleasant fragrance.